DataJuggler/TransparencyMaker/README.md

 Repeat Down 15 1<br/>

 # Repeat Directions
-Use with Repeat with Down, Up, Left Right
+Use with Repeat with Down, Up, Left and Right

 # Repeat Up Example